calekochenour/remote-sensing-textbook/content/introduction.md

 {doc}`Chapter 13 <./03-beginner/chapter13-data-quality-bitmasks>` provides a workflow to explore quality flag bitmasks for imagery in Rocky Mountain National Park, Colorado, United States.

-{doc}`Chapter 14 <./03-beginner/chapter14-image-to-asset>` provides a workflow export an image to a GEE Asset.
+{doc}`Chapter 14 <./03-beginner/chapter14-image-to-asset>` provides a workflow to export an image to a GEE Asset.

+{doc}`Chapter 15 <./03-beginner/chapter15-image-band-histograms>` provides a workflow to explore image band histograms for an area near Lake Champlain and Burlington, Vermont, United States.

 Chapter quick reference: